September 2020: This chapter was amended to reference advocates, as in the revised DHSC Easements guidance.

 The emergency provisions do not change existing guidance on, for instance, complaints, deliberate deprivation of assets, administrative fees and top-ups.

 Deferred payment agreements (DPAs) will still be made available for eligible people once the financial assessment is completed at a later date (see Deferred Payment Agreements chapter).
 DPAs do require some financial information to enable the local authority to be sure they are not taking on an unsecured risk and to place a legal charge on a person’s property.
 DPAs should be raised as part of the routine sharing of relevant information and advice.

 See also Mental Capacity chapter

-The local authority is always expected, where appropriate, to consult and engage with family members and / or someone who has the legal authority to make financial decisions on behalf of people who lack capacity.
+The local authority is always expected, where appropriate, to consult and engage with family members, advocates and / or someone who has the legal authority to make financial decisions on behalf of people who lack capacity.
 This consultation and engagement should still take place as part of the financial assessment, which may be deferred until after the emergency period.
 Where the financial assessment is deferred in this way, it will be important as a minimum, to make people aware that there may be costs associated with the care and support provided.
 Individuals should be assured that no charges will be made until after a financial assessment has been completed.

 The existing statutory guidance (see 8.50 of the Care and Support Statutory Guidance) makes it clear that the local authority is not required to charge carers for support and that, ‘in many cases, it would be a false economy to do so’.
 Carers already play a vital role in the care and support system and their contribution during this emergency period will be even more critical.
 In line with existing guidance, the local authority should, therefore ‘ensure that any charges do not negatively impact on a carer’s ability to look after their own health and wellbeing and to care effectively and safely’.